hanami/guides/content/v2.0/introduction/getting-started.md

   If you do not have Postgres installed, you can install it using <a href="https://brew.sh/">Homebrew</a>,  <a href="https://asdf-vm.com/">asdf</a> or by following the installation instruction on the <a href="https://www.postgresql.org/">PostgreSQL website</a>.
 </p>

-With postgres running, create databases for development and test using PostgreSQL's `createdb` command:
+With Postgres running, create databases for development and test using PostgreSQL's `createdb` command:

 ```shell
 createdb bookshelf_development